Forex Facilities for Non Resident in India (NRIs) and Persons of Indian Origin (PIOs)

 Shares and convertible debentures of Indian companies through stock exchange under Portfolio Investment Scheme, subject to the terms and conditions specified in Schedules 3 and 4 to the FEMA Notification No. 20/2000- RB dated May 3, 2000, as amended from time to time.

-Exchange traded derivative contracts approved by the SEBI, from time to time, out of INR funds held india on non-repatriable basis, subject to the limits prescribed by the SEBI.
+Exchange traded derivative contracts approved by the SEBI, from time to time, out of INR funds held in India on non-repatriable basis, subject to the limits prescribed by the SEBI.

 Note : NRIs are not permitted to invest in small savings or Public Provident Fund (PPF).